Esteb37/Flixter/README.md

 The following **additional** features are implemented:

-* [x] Implemented Lazy Loading on main movie cataloge for seamless infinite scrolling
+* [x] Lazy Loading on main movie catalogue for seamless infinite scrolling

-* [x] Implemented catalogue menu to choose between Now Playing, Upcoming and Top Rated movies
+* [x] Catalogue menu to choose between Now Playing, Upcoming and Top Rated movies

-* [x] Implemented movie lookup through searchbar
+* [x] Movie lookup through searchbar
 * [x] Additional information in Movie Details page
   * [x] Release date
   * [x] Genre
   * [x] Runtime

-* [x] Retrieved similar movies for selected title with an HTTP request and added their posters
+* [x] Similar movies for selected title with an HTTP request and added their posters

-* [x] Implemented a scrolling view to allow movie information to overflow
+* [x] Scrolling view to allow movie information to overflow
+* [x] *Back to top* button to return to home after scrolling.

 ## Video Walkthrough